16 fall rooms we’re ready for

 by Kim Moreau

-Nothing says fall more than tartan, but this room balances the pattern without going
+Nothing says fall more than tartan, but this room balances the pattern without going too mad for plaid.

 A collection of well-traveled accents inspire inquiries about a summer spent abroad picking up rough-hewn wood furniture and dusty paintings.
 Combine all those souvenirs with chocolate-hued wall treatments and the space feels even cozier.